Giacomo Carboni: Life and career

-Born in Reggio Emilia he joined the Modena Military Academy where he was commissioned Sottotenente.
+Born in Reggio Emilia, he joined the Modena Military Academy where he was commissioned Sottotenente.
 Then he fought in the Libyan war.
-During World War I he was an officer of the Alpini.
-In 1936–37 he was commander of the 81st infantry regiment during the Second Italo-Abyssinian War, in 1939 he was Vice Commander of Cacciatori delle Alpi division.
-From September 1939 to June 1940 he was the chief of SIM.
-As chief of the Italian military secret service he wrote a series of reports to Mussolini wherein the Italian preparation to the war was described as inadequate.
+During World War I, he was an officer of the Alpini.
+In 1936–37, he was commander of the 81st infantry regiment during the Second Italo-Abyssinian War, and in 1939, he was Vice Commander of Cacciatori delle Alpi division.
+From September 1939 to June 1940, he was the chief of SIM.
+As chief of the Italian military secret service, he wrote a series of reports to Mussolini wherein the Italian preparation for the war was described as inadequate.
 Carboni was dismissed from his post at SIM and was made commander of the Modena Military Academy.

 From December 1941 until November 1942, he was commander of the 20 Infantry Division Friuli and in the first half of 1943, he led the VII Army Corps during the Italian occupation of Corsica.

 Role in 1943

-In the eve of the 25 July coup General Ambrosio named Carboni as head of the Corpo d'armata motocorazzato in charge of the defense of Rome against the Germans and he cooperated in the overthrow of Mussolini.
-In the days between 2 July and 8 September he was also named head of the SIM again and he ordered the arrest of many fascists loyal to Mussolini.
+On the eve of the 25 July coup, General Ambrosio named Carboni as head of the Corpo d'armata motocorazzato in charge of the defense of Rome against the Germans and he cooperated in the overthrow of Mussolini.
+In the days between 2 July and 8 September, he was also named head of the SIM again, and he ordered the arrest of many fascists loyal to Mussolini.

-In the night of 7 September he hosted US general Maxwell D. Taylor and declared to the US counterpart his impossibility to defend Rome against the Germans due to the weakness of Italian forces.
+On the night of 7 September, he hosted US general Maxwell D. Taylor and declared to the US counterpart his inability to defend Rome against the Germans due to the weakness of Italian forces.
 Despite the fact that the divisions in his command were the most modern and largely superior in numbers in the night of 8 September he did not attack the German forces and in the morning of the 9 September Carboni left his post as commander of the army corps and tried to reach the group around King Victor Emmanuel III and Pietro Badoglio.
-In the late hours of the 9 September he returned to Rome but his command was ineffective.
+In the late hours of 9 September, he returned to Rome, but his command was ineffective.

-After the liberation of Rome he was under investigation for his role in the failed defence of Rome but was acquitted.
+After the liberation of Rome, he was under investigation for his role in the failed defence of Rome but was acquitted.